thegiftofgabes/fantasypunk-netlify/content/quickstart/_09-core-moves.md

 ## offer help

-When you offer help to a party member and they accept, add +1d6 to their dice pool.
-Both of you share the consequences and mishaps of a messy hit or a miss.
+When you offer help to a party member and they accept, give them 1d6 from your Personal Pool to add to their roll immediately.
+Both of you describe how you do it and share the outcome of the chance you just took.

 ## get in the way

-When you get in the way of a party member, you can give them a choice.
-Ask them whether they fail because of you.
+When you **get in someone's way**, you may give them a choice and ask that Player whether their Bearer or supporting character suffers interference from you.

-- If they say yes, **heighten a Burden**;
+- If they say yes, they must take a die from your Personal Pool for their own, otherwise you **heighten one of your Burdens**, and they describe what goes sideways, and how;
-- If they say no, they **heighten a Burden**.
+- If they say no, they must yield one die from their Personal pool to the Party pool, otherwise they **heighten one of their Burdens**.

-If you give them no choice, make one of your Burdens **too heavy to bear**.
+If you give them no choice at all, make one of your Burdens **too heavy to bear**, and you describe the outcome of your interference.

 ## make a group effort

-When multiple PCs **make a group effort**, all Players involved decide what a solid hit, a messy hit and a miss look like.
+When multiple Bearers **make a group effort**, all Brincantes involved decide what a solid hit, a messy hit and a miss look like.

-Each Player involved rolls 1d6 they must take from the Party Pool, then all PCs add the highest 2d6 together.
+Each Brincante must roll 1d6 from the Party Pool, then all PCs add the highest 2d6 together.

-If there aren't enough Party Dice for all Players involved, any player may **heighten a burden** once to provide a die from their own Personal Pool to another Player.
+If there aren't enough Dice for all Players involved, any player may **heighten a burden** once to provide a die from their own Personal Pool to another Player.

+All dice used this way are spent and don't return to either Pool.

 # care moves